Damien Winter Middle School and Novice Invitational

 Public forum Paradigm List

-Please go slower online.
+*Online: Please go slower online.
 I'll let you know if you cut out.
 I'll try on my end to be as fair as possible within the limits of keeping the round reasonably on time.
 If the tournament has a forfeit policy, I'll go by those.

 PF:

-Disclosure is good because evidence ethics in PF are ):, but I probably won't vote for disclosure theory.
+Disclosure is good because evidence ethics in PF are bad, but I probably won't vote for disclosure theory.
 I'm more likely to reward you in speaks for doing it (ex. sharing speech docs) than punish a team for not.

 “Defense is sticky.”
 No it isn’t.

-Messy debates make me sad.
-I think cleaner debates collapse earlier rather than later.
+Cleaner debates collapse earlier rather than later.

 I'm super into strategic concessions.
 "It's okay that they win this, because we win here instead and that matters more bc..."